ArchiveTeam/wpull/doc/terse_options.rst

-                          try NUMBER of times on transient errors (default: 20) --retry-connrefused   retry even if the server does not accept connections --retry-dns-error     retry even if DNS fails to resolve hostname -nc, --no-clobber     don’t use anti-clobbering filenames
+                          try NUMBER of times on transient errors (default: 20) --retry-connrefused   retry even if the server does not accept connections --retry-dns-error     retry even if DNS fails to resolve hostname -O FILE, --output-document FILE
+                          combine and output the downloads to FILE -nc, --no-clobber     don’t use anti-clobbering filenames
     -c, --continue        resume downloading a partially-downloaded file --progress TYPE={bar,dot}